omahs/imx-docs/docs/guides/onboarding/project-registration.md

 - `collection_limit` - The collection limit available to the project for each four-week window.

 :::info Increase project limits
-Project limits, for both minting and collections, can be increased by [contacting customer support](https://support.immutable.com/hc/en-us/requests/new) about your project.
+Project limits, for both minting and collections, can be increased by [contacting support](https://support.immutable.com) about your project.
 Be sure to include your reason for an increase.
 Our team will respond to your request within 2 business days."
 :::
 ## Minting limits
 - Projects are limited to **50,000** mints within a four-week period.